Make the most of the San Diego County Fair with these hints (and reader tips below).

 Snacks & Drinks

-Keep snacks handy in your purse or backpack, including little juice boxes.
-It helps to keep kids happy and distracted during those sometimes long waiting lines.
+Keep snacks handy in your purse or backpack, including juice boxes.
+It helps to keep kids happy and distracted during long waiting times.

-We freeze water bottles the night before and carry one of those grocery freezer shopping totes.
+We freeze water bottles the night before and carry a grocery freezer shopping totes.
 Keeps cool water most of the day, saving you money at the fair.

-Take along a small cooler bag with fresh treats (sliced apples, string cheese, nuts).
+Take along a small cooler bag with fresh snacks (sliced apples, string cheese, nuts).
 Allow for one major "fair food" treat for the day.